CinnasVerses

 • MIRI is here.
 They pay Yud ($599,970 in 2024!) and after failing to publish much research on how to build Friend Computer they pivoted to arguing that Friend Computer might not be our friend.
 Edit: they had about $16 million in mostly financial assets (cash, investments, etc.) at end of year but spent $6.5m against $1.5m of revenue in 2024.
 They received $25 million in 2021 and ever since they have been consuming those funds rather than investing them and living off the interest.

 • BEMC Foundation is here.
-This husband-and-wife organization gives about $2 million/year each to Vox Future Perfect and GiveWell out of tens of millions of dollars in capital (so they can keep giving for decades without adding more capital).
+This husband-and-wife organization gives about $2 million/year each to Vox Future Perfect and GiveWell from an initial $38m in capital (so they can keep giving for decades without adding more capital).
+Edit: The size of the donations to Future Perfect and GiveWell swing from year to year so neither can count on the money, and they gave out $6.4m in 2024 which is not sustainable.

 • The Clear Fund (GiveWell) is here.
 They have the biggest wad of cash and the highest cashflow.